donovanglover/nix-config/help/git.md

     - Show the changes that you added but haven't committed yet: `git diff --staged` **OR** `gd --staged` **OR** `gds`
 - Show a log of all the commits: `git log` (full log) **OR** `git lg` (commits only, easier to read)
 - Edit the last commit message: `git commit --amend`
+    - To add new file changes to a previous commit, simply `git add` those files before using `git commit --amend`
 - Commit a file one part at a time: `git add --patch <file_name>` **OR** `ga --patch <file_name>` **OR** `gap <file_name>`
     - Useful when you made a lot of changes to a file and need to commit it
     - Enables you to commit certain parts of a file and not the entire thing